BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 ## Standard Operating Procedures
 ### How to sell tickets
+1. Agents must use the Sales Agent application to sell tickets
+2. Tickets must not be pre-printed
+3. Tickets must be sold through the platform at the time of player purchase
+4. Agents can accept any form of payment available to them
+5. Agents must remit Sales receipts to their respective managers on a timely basis

+Please see related training material.

 ### How to check Tickets on behalf of players
+1. Agents must use the Sales Agent application to check tickets
+2. Agents must ensure that tickets are signed by the player prior to physically handling the ticket
+3.
 ### How to Pay Prizes
 ### How to safely manage, store and remit your Sales Receipts
 ### Requesting & Remitting Withdrawal Float